 Although many of the original buildings were burned during multiple fires, most have been rebuilt to look exactly like the venues of the Wild West.

-It is also the best place to click pictures with cowboys roaming the streets in the perfect costumes.
+It is also the best place to click pictures with cowboys roaming the streets in their perfect costumes.

 TOUR THE BIRD CAGE THEATER